 - Royal University Hospital, Saskatoon

 Also, The Prince of Wales (Prince Charles) is Patron of the Regina Symphony Orchestra, The Princess Royal (Princess Anne) is Colonel-in-Chief of the Royal Regina Rifles.
-The Earl of Wessex (Prince Edward) is Patron of the Globe Theatre, Regina; Colonel-in-Chief of the Saskatchewan Dragoons in Moose Jaw; and an Honorary Assistant Commissioner in the RCMP.
+The Earl of Wessex (Prince Edward) is Patron of the Globe Theatre, Regina; Honorary Member of the Saskatchewan Order of Merit (SOM); recipient of the Commemorative Medal for the Centennial of Saskatchewan; Colonel-in-Chief of the Saskatchewan Dragoons in Moose Jaw; and an Honorary Deputy Commissioner in the RCMP.

 - Members of the Royal Family have an ongoing connection with Saskatchewan through scholarships awarded in their name:

 - The Queen Elizabeth II Scholarship in Parliamentary Studies (1987)

 - The Queen Elizabeth II Centennial Aboriginal Scholarship (2005)

 - The Prince of Wales and Duchess of Cornwall Fund (2012) (formerly The Prince of Wales Scholarship)

 - The Queen’s Diamond Jubilee Scholarship (2012)

 It is customary to refer to members of the Royal Family by their title rather than their first name (e.g., The Queen rather than Queen Elizabeth).
 The principal members of the Royal Family and their titles are listed below, together with the year of their most recent visit to Saskatchewan.

 ||(Her Majesty) The Queen